 20 dumbbell squat cleans (30 pounds for women)

 Why he loves it: “The ‘Lumberjack 20’ is my favorite CrossFit workout because it incorporates three key components in a great session: heavy barbell work, bodyweight gymnastics, and running.
 The repeating 20-rep scheme is fantastic, as it’s short enough to make you push yourself to complete each set unbroken and yet just long enough that if you do, you will lose that time in the 400-meter run.
 The runs offer the chance to recover in the first half, then allows you to turn it up in the second 200 meters to help make up time you may have lost during the last movement.”
 (Related: The CrossFit Equipment You Need for a Badass Home Gym)

 Why he loves it: “I love ‘Amanda’ because it combines all the high-skill elements of gymnastics and weightlifting into one package—strength, coordination, motor control, speed, and agility.
 As a coach, I particularly love teaching the complex Olympic lifts and gymnastics movements to my athletes because I am able to give them a new set of goals around those movements that they likely have never experienced.
 The majority of my athletes come to me with a lifetime of fitness goals being all about the scale and how their jeans fit.
-All of the sudden, you introduce something like a muscle-up into their fitness repertoire, and their goals become movement- and skill-focused—it’s like a lightbulb turns on.
+All of a sudden, you introduce something like a muscle-up into their fitness repertoire, and their goals become movement- and skill-focused—it’s like a lightbulb turns on.
 Their fitness focus immediately shifts from fixing their body's deficiencies to finding its abilities.”

 How it works: Do the exercise for time.

-30 barbell clean and jerks (95 pounds for women) [Tweet this workout!]
+30 barbell clean and jerks (95 pounds for women)

 The coach: Christa Schinelli, certified personal trainer and level 1 CrossFit trainer